sverweij/upem/README.md

 Whatever your preferences: commit a `.npmrc` at the root of all your repos so npm, yarn and upem behavior is the same accross all machines and collaborators.

+### Not updating peerDependencies

+As of version 5.0.0 _Up'em_ leaves peerDependencies alone.
+Typically you'll use ranges for peerDependencies (`>=3` or `>=1.0.0 <3.0.0`).
+Those have different requirements from your regular dependencies.
+They can either be more lenient, or more strict.

+An example where you might want to be more lenient is when in your devDependencies want to use latest TypeScript, but you still might want to support TypeScript 3 and up.
+In that case you will want to keep the `"typescript": ">=3"` in your peer dependencies.

+An example where you might want to be more strict is setting an upper limit to your peer dependencies version e.g. because you don't support beyond that version or don't know whether you can (`"typescript": ">=3.0.0 <6.0.0"`).

 ## Why?

 I've been a happy user of [npm-check-updates](https://github.com/tjunnone/npm-check-updates)